afqueiruga/cornflakes/README.md

 Installing
 --------

+Cornflakes uses cmake to compile.
+The wrappers to LIS and PETSc are optional; use the options in the configuration to point cmake to their install locations.
+A superbuild and a dockerfile is coming soon.

 1. mkdir build
 2. cd build
-3. ccmake ..
+3. ccmake /path/to/cornflakes/repository
-4. set CMAKE_INSTALL_PREFIX to somewhere local
+4. set CMAKE\_INSTALL\_PREFIX to somewhere local
-5. Set USE_LIS or USE_PETSC
+5. Set USE\_LIS or USE\_PETSC
 6. make
 7. make test
 8. make install

+After installing cornflakes, use lazyinstall.sh in popcorn to copy it over to the install prefix.
+Cornflakes installs an `env.bash.conf` and an `env.csh.conf` to the install prefix.
+Source the one corresponding to your terminal to load cornflakes into the path.

 ### OSX Specific:

 Things on OSX are tricky.
-You'll need to know where to link things:
+You'll need to know where to link things.
+Here is how to determine the locations for a macports based system:

-1. set CMAKE_C_COMPILER and CMAKE_CXX_COMPILER gcc-mp-5
+1. set CMAKE\_C\_COMPILER and CMAKE\_CXX\_COMPILER gcc-mp-5
 2. set SWIG_EXECUTABLE:
 /opt/local/bin/swig
-3. Set EXTRA_INCLUDES:
+3. Set EXTRA\_INCLUDES:
 port contents numpy | grep include
-4. Set PYTHON_INCLUDE_DIR
+4. Set PYTHON\_INCLUDE\_DIR
 port contents python27 | grep include
-5. Set PYTHON_LIBRARY
+5. Set PYTHON\_LIBRARY
 port contents python27 | grep libpython2.7

+The macports and homebrew toolchains will be included with the aforementioned superbuild.